A good night’s sleep may help to improve your performance!

 Reach for the sky and get better shut eye.

-- Stretching can help relax your muscles, a first step to relaxing your mind.
-You can use just about any stretching technique you know or try this quick neck stretch:
+- Stretching may help relax your muscles, a first step to relaxing your mind.
+You can use just about any stretching technique that works for you, or you can try this quick neck stretch:

 - Reach your left arm over your head until your fingers are just touching the top of your right ear.